 Downtown Santa Monica is equal parts shopping haven and street-performer stage.
-Near the Pier, the Third Street Promenade consists of three open-air, car-free blocks that are anchored by upscale Santa Monica Place.
+Just east of the Pier, the Third Street Promenade consists of three open-air, car-free blocks that are anchored by upscale Santa Monica Place.
 With everything from fresh farmers-market produce to designer fashions, it’s a shopper’s nirvana.
 Likewise, foodies rejoice in the numerous restaurants featuring locally sourced ingredients and craft cocktails.
 Life pulses around each corner with hotel guests, street performers, shoppers, office workers, diners, barflies, and moviegoers.
-New to the mix: The terminus of the Metro Expo Line, opened in 2016, ferries riders by light rail between Santa Monica and Downtown Los Angeles.
+New to the mix: The terminus of the Metro Expo Line, which opened in 2016, ferries riders by light rail between Santa Monica and Downtown Los Angeles.

 One of eight locations, this niche eatery, Bruxie serves five varieties of its signature chicken and waffle sandwich, featuring buttermilk-marinated fried chicken, plus tasty sides (try the crispy onion straws), salads, and breakfasts.

 Burger connoisseurs need look no further than HiHo Cheeseburger.
 This eatery serves exclusively 100 percent grass-fed Wagyu beef.
 The meat is especially juicy and tender and high in healthful omega-3 fats, so you can chow down guilt-free.

 Perched 18 floors above Santa Monica atop the sophisticated Huntley Hotel, The Penthouse is a stunning restaurant and lounge that serves up awe inspiring panoramic ocean and city views along with delicious Mediterranean-influenced California cuisine, from breakfast to late-night cocktails.